-All child nutrition personnel and any District employees involved in purchasing for the Child Nutrition Program shall receive training on the Code of Conduct.
-Training should include guidance about how to respond when a gratuity, favor, or item with monetary value is offered.2
+All District personnel involved in purchases with Federal funds, including child nutrition personnel, shall receive training on the Code of Conduct.
+Training should include guidance about how to respond when a gratuity, favor, or item with monetary value is offered.

-8.43-WRITTEN CODE OF CONDUCT FOR EMPLOYEES INVOLVED IN PROCUREMENT IN THE CHILD NUTRITION PROGRAM (cont.)
+8.41-WRITTEN CODE OF CONDUCT FOR EMPLOYEES INVOLVED IN PROCUREMENT WITH FEDERAL FUNDS (cont.)